 Terry Pratchett's worlds have inspired generations of film-makers, game designers and more.
 There is not enough time to delve into all that I want to talk about in depth in my week-long tribute to the great man, so here is a little primer into to other things Discworld from the ZX Spectrum to our table tops...

 THE COLOUR OF MAGIC (ZX Spectrum, 1986)

 The Disc's first foray into interactivity written by Fergus McNeill (Carmageddon, Gender Wars) is a somewhat atypical text adventure.
 There were staples to this genre that The Colour of Magic did not adhere to making for a frustrating experience rather than a fresh one.
 Usually in such games when you move you would type North, South etc. The designers here have tried to be clever by replacing the compass with Discworld specific terms like Hubward, Rimward, Turnwise and Widdershins.
-This makes even the simplest action of moving something that you'd have to pay great attention to, often taking time to remember what the term for North is.
+This makes even the simplest action of moving something much more frustrating.
+You have to pay great attention, often taking time to remember what the Discworldian term for North is.
 The parser is also very counter intuitive.
-For example to have a conversation, you'd first need to "TALK TO" them before typing "SAY" before what you want to say.
+For example to have a conversation, you'd first need to "TALK TO" them, then say "SAY" before saying what you want to say.

 This accentuated what I don't like about these types of games.
-You're not working out puzzles in order to proceed, but attempting to guess the mindset of the programmers and how they wanted you to do.
+You're not working out puzzles in order to proceed, but attempting to guess the mindset of the programmers and how they wanted you to do it.
 The variety of the English language makes for so many possibilities that it becomes maddening.
 On the flip-side it makes you appreciate the free-flowing and excellently designed interactive fiction that Infocom created a lot more.

 Want to give it a try?
 You can do by downloading the game blow.